Wydzials/AlPaczka/README.md

 ### B) Docker-compose
 #### Easy way
-If you want to use auth0 login, you need to create `/.env` file with auth0 parameters:
+If you want to use auth0 login, you need to create `.env` file with auth0 parameters:
 ```
 AUTH0_CALLBACK_URL=[...]
 AUTH0_CLIENT_ID=[...]